 Earlier in 2021, when coronavirus cases hit new highs in Cebu City, oxygen tanks were selling out everywhere.
 It already felt like a dystopian dimension to see pictures of vehicles lining up for medical oxygen supply.
 The pandemic seemed to me a paradox.
 It made us all realize how necessary for survival the gift of natural oxygen is while also making it crystal clear that once the virus contaminates it, it may as well be the means to the end of our lives.
 Hard times like this compel us to be a community but with the safe distance we must keep, how do we mutually sustain and support one another?

 A few days before Christmas, Typhoon Rai (Odette) entered the Philippines and ravaged Visayas and Mindanao, leaving them to recover from somewhat irreparable damages.
 This, amid an already ongoing pandemic that has magnified our mortality more than anything in the last two years.
 How does one go on living at a time like this?
 I asked myself many times.
 With December being a season of sharing, the moral dilemma was: what was left for us to give when there was barely left of us?

 Artivism: Dool could not have come at a better time.
 The project opened on Christmas day, a few days after Typhoon Odette, and amid a global pandemic.
-Inspired by the idea of pneumatophores that supply and sustain life to the mangroves, many local artists of different origins came to the Ledesma Exit.
+Inspired by the idea of pneumatophores that supply and sustain life in the mangroves, many local artists of different origins came to the Ledesma Exit.
 Connected only by the common goal of making us rethink our relationship with the world at large, the Dool artists gifted us not only with their gift of art but also with their advocacies.